ArenKDesai/Aren-s-Notes/botany lec.md

 ## Review

-## Plant Reproduction and Life Cycles
-As mentioned previously, there are two main types of reproduction for plants:
-1. Angiosperms: use flowers to produce seeds
-2. Gymnosperms: make seeds w/ no flowers.
-Instead, cones Seedless plants (ferns and mosses) disperse offspring w/ **spores**.
-For reproduction in flowers:
-- Sperm is in pollen from **anthers** (end bits of flower tendrils, which are the **stamen**)
-- **Ovules** (w/ eggs) are in ovary
-- Pollination transfers pollen to ovules
-- Fertilization fuses egg & sperm
-- Embryo in is in seed, which is in fruit
-Not all plants have flowers, and not all reproduction is sexual.
-For example, ferns use spores.
-Some plants can reproduce sexually and non-sexually.

-All prokaryotes are asexual.
-They do not have reproductive organs, and instead just kinda divide.
-Prokaryotes, like green algae, under mitosis, send out **zoospores** and undergo mitosis again.

 ### Asexual Reproduction
 Produces genetically identical offspring (clones) via mitosis ([[Plant Cells]]).
 There are a few common methods: